saremeskandary/blocksenseTasks/README.md

   ["/bin/sh", "-c", "cd /usr/local/blocksense/oracles/yahoo && /spin up"]
 ```

 Start docker compose again.
-That will start 2 anvil instances, one sequencer and a yahoo reporter
+That will start an anvil instance, one sequencer and a yahoo reporter

 ```bash
   docker compose down # if you have already running containers